BenedTj/MyWalletRecord/README.md

 # Has been accomplished
 1. Built Django models, forms and views
-2. Built Front End with HTML, CSS, JavaScript and Bootstrap
+2. Built Front End with HTML and Bootstrap

 To be done
 1. Fix the expenditure summary